Moths of North Carolina

 Identification

-Adult Markings: A medium-sized, dull reddish-brown Dart.
+Adult Markings: A medium-sized, dull reddish-brown dart.
 The head, thorax, and ground color of the forewings are all reddish-fuscous with an iridescent crimson sheen in some lights (Forbes, 1954).
-The antemedian and postmedian lines are double, with the postmedian followed by a series of pale points.
-The subterminal line is continuous and somewhat waved, followed by a pale but not strongly contrasting terminal area.
-The orbicular and reniform are dark brown and surrounded by a contrasting luteous outline; they are both smaller than the space that separates them.
-Abagrotis alternata can be similar, but has much larger spots and often has a subterminal line that is interrupted on the veins or consisting of separated dots.
-The subterminal is usually highly irregular in alternata and the pale terminal space typically strongly contrasts with the rest of the wing; there is often a strong outward bulge about 1/4 below the apex in alternata, but is rarely present in anchocelioides or is much less prominent (J.B.
-Sullivan, pers. obs.).
+The antemedial and postmedial lines are double, with the postmedial line followed by a series of pale points.
+The subterminal line is continuous and somewhat waved, and often meets a small blackish blotch where it strikes the costa.
+It is followed by a pale, but not strongly contrasting, terminal area.
+The orbicular and reniform are dark brown and surrounded by a contrasting luteous outline; their maximum width generally tends to be smaller than the space that separates them.

 Wingspan: 37 mm (Forbes, 1954)